I’ve never fenced before. Is historical fencing for me?

 What should I expect?

-our professional coaching staff.
+For your first day, you’ll start off with the regular group class for a general warmup and games.
+Then you’ll work one-on-one with one of our professional coaching staff.
 They’ll walk you through all the basics — everything from how to stand and move to basics offense and defense.
 They’ll be able to work with your body’s needs (including working with and around injuries and disabilities).
 You’ll learn some history, do a bunch of partner drills, and take your first steps in your new historical swordplay journey!

 When can I spar?
 Do I have to spar?